swiftlang/swift-evolution/Proposal.md

     ///     let allTheEs = str.indices(of: "e")
     ///     // str[allTheEs].count == 7
     ///
-    /// - Parameter element: An element to look for in the collection.
-    /// - Returns: A set of the indices of the elements that are equal to
-    ///   `element`.
-    ///
     /// - Complexity: O(*n*), where *n* is the length of the collection. public func indices(of element: Element) -> RangeSet<Index>
 }